Medicaid for the Elderly and People with Disabilities Handbook

 A-2100, Supplemental Security Income

-The Social Security Administration (SSA) administers the SSI program.
-In Texas, persons found eligible for SSI cash payment are automatically eligible for Medicaid.
-SSA notifies the state through an automated interface called the State Data Exchange System (SDX).
-Once received, the person is certified for Medicaid and sent a Your Texas Benefits Medicaid card.
+The SSA notifies HHSC of a person’s SSI eligibility, either approved or denied, through an automated interface called the State Data Exchange System (SDX).
+The person is then certified for Medicaid and receives a Your Texas Benefits Medicaid card.

 Related Policy